candytale55/ANKI-VOCABULARY/New_Portuguese_List.md

-Here's the table based on the provided list:

 | Portuguese Word | Part of Speech | Portuguese IPA | Equivalent English Word | English IPA (USA) | Equivalent Spanish Word | Spanish IPA (Latin American) | Word No. |
 |-----------------|----------------|----------------|------------------------|-------------------|-------------------------|-----------------------------|----------|
 | ser             | verb           | /sɛɾ/          | to be                  | /toʊ bi/         | ser                     | /seɾ/                       |          |